dudash/psychdocs/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Open Issue
-about: Describe this issue template's purpose here.
+about: Just a general issue that you'd like bring up
 title: ''
 labels: ''
 assignees: ''